sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 *Some terms, like  "repository", "source", "project", "package", have different meanings depending on context.
-For example "repo" can mean either a build environment configuration on OBS, or it's corresponding published RPM repository.
+For example "repo" can mean either a build environment configuration on OBS, or its corresponding published RPM repository.
 But it can also refer to a git repository.*

 ## Setting up the (Home) Project and creating a Package

-To create an account on OBS, follow the instructions on [the Chum help page](https://github.com/sailfishos-chum/main#user-content-submitting-actively-maintained-software).
+To create an account on OBS, follow the instructions on [the OBS front page](https://build.sailfishos.org/).

 After creating a user account you are automatically the owner of the so-called "Home Project" named `home:$username`.
 You can create various packages in that project and also create sub-projects.